 Post-traumatic stress disorder (PTSD)

-Post-traumatic stress disorder (PTSD) occurs in response to exposure to a very stressful or traumatic event or an exceptionally shocking, threatening or catastrophic situation.
-Examples include rape, violent attack, traumatic accidents, sudden destruction of your home or community, or threat or harm to you or to your close relatives or friends.
+PTSD can develop in response to exposure to an extremely stressful or traumatic event, or an exceptionally threatening situation.1 Examples include rape, violent attack, severe accidents, sudden destruction of home or community, or harm to close relatives or friends.

 Symptoms of PTSD

 - Re-experiencing the event in nightmares or flashbacks

 - Avoiding things or places associated with the event

 - Panic attacks

 People experiencing PTSD may also be at higher risk of:

 - Difficulties managing anger